Skip to Content

 Divorce in St. Johns County involves several legal issues that can affect the outcome and timing of your case.
 Florida follows a no-fault divorce system, which means neither party needs to prove someone is at fault to file for divorce.
 This often shortens the process, but couples still need to navigate equitable distribution, alimony, and child custody matters with care.

 We guide clients in applying state divorce laws to their individual situations in St. Johns County.
-Our family court in St. Augustine operates under protocols that sometimes differ from other Florida jurisdictions.
+Our family court in St. Augustine operates under protocols that sometimes differ from those of other Florida jurisdictions.
 By working with a divorce lawyer who understands these local customs, you can move through the court system more efficiently.
 We also explain the differences between contested, uncontested, and simplified divorce so you can choose the process that suits your needs and timeline.

 Customized Legal Guidance for Military Families